Global Influence

 Standing with Ukraine:

-Together with its allies, the UK has introduced the largest and most severe package of sanctions ever imposed on Russia or any major economy.
+The UK Government has introduced the largest and most severe package of sanctions ever imposed on Russia or indeed any major economy and we has now sanctioned over 2000 individuals and entities since Putin’s full-scale invasion of Ukraine.

 Support for British people living, travelling and working around the world